Webshop & Wordpress free hosting

 Advanced query techniques in WordPress allow you to perform complex database queries, manipulate data, and retrieve specific information from your WordPress database.
 These techniques provide powerful tools for customization, data analysis, and extending the functionality of your WordPress site.
 Here are some advanced query techniques you can utilize in WordPress:

-, you can specify conditions, comparisons, and multiple meta queries to retrieve posts that match specific metadata criteria.
-Here’s an example that retrieves posts with a custom field called “price” greater than $100:$args = array(
+• Utilizing Meta Queries: Meta queries allow you to search for posts based on custom field values.
+With the meta_query parameter in WP_Query, you can specify conditions, comparisons, and multiple meta queries to retrieve posts that match specific metadata criteria.
+Here’s an example that retrieves posts with a custom field called “price” greater than $100:

 'post_type' => 'product',